 Courses cannot be audited.
 All courses must be taken for a letter grade or pass/no pass.
 Courses must adhere to the following criteria:

-- All courses must demonstrate timely degree progress towards degree completion.
+- All courses must demonstrate timely degree progress.
 Generally, this applies to courses needed to complete a major, minor, required electives and general education courses.

 - Summer study abroad where USC tuition is charged and USC credit is earned.